 The penultimate ARCP prior to the anticipated CCT date will include an external assessor from outside the training programme.
-JRCPTB and the deanery will coordinate the appointment of this assessor.
+JRCPTB and LETBs will coordinate the appointment of this assessor.
 This is known as "PYA".
 Whilst the ARCP will be a review of evidence, the PYA will include a face to face component.
+Further information is available on the JRCPTB website.